He-Man: He-Man and the Masters of the Universe (1983)

 Adam was friendly with Teela who, unbeknownst to her, was the daughter of the Sorceress and was adopted by Prince Adam's mentor Duncan/Man-At-Arms.
 Adam and Teela grew up together and now, as Captain of the Guard, she was entrusted to protect him.
 Unaware of his identity as He-Man, she saw Adam as lazy and cowardly, an act he keeps up to prevent people from discovering his secret identity.

 Man-At-Arms was He-Man's closest companion and the Eternian royal family's innovator of technology and weapons.
 He often unveiled new weapons or devices to help He-Man.
 Castle Grayskull was the source of He-Man's powers, where the Sorceress lived, who granted Adam his transformative abilities and communicated telepathically with him.
-To protect his family He-Man kept his double identity a secret, sharing it only with Orko, Man-At-Arms, Cringer and the Sorceress.
+To protect his family He-Man kept his double identity a secret, sharing it only with Orko, Man-At-Arms, Cringer, and the Sorceress.
 He-Man's archenemy was Skeletor, a blue-skinned sorcerer with a yellow skull for a head.
-He was skilled in black magic and all forms of combat, being extremely cunning and intelligent.
+Skeletor was skilled in black magic and all forms of combat, being extremely cunning and intelligent.
 Skeletor was accompanied by a group of henchmen who aided his evil schemes.

 The spin-off series She-Ra: Princess of Power revealed that Adam had a twin sister: Princess Adora, a leader of the Great Rebellion against Hordak on the planet Etheria.
 Adora, like Adam, was given the gift of the power of Grayskull and had her own sword which she used to transform into She-Ra, Princess of Power.
-He-Man made a number of appearances in the series.
+He-Man made several appearances in the series.

-A decade on from the cancellation of the Filmation cartoon series, Filmation's Lou Schiemer pitched a sequel series to Mattel in 1995 called "He-Ro: Son of He-Man and the Masters of the Universe" in which He-Man was now King of Eternia, married to Teela, and had a son, Dare, who inherited the Sword of Power from him, using it to become the title character He-Ro, leading his comrades into battle against a returned Skeletor.
+A decade on from the cancellation of the Filmation cartoon series, Lou Scheimer pitched a sequel series to Mattel in 1995 called "He-Ro: Son of He-Man and the Masters of the Universe" in which He-Man was now King of Eternia, married to Teela, and had a son, Dare, who inherited the Sword of Power from him, using it to become the title character He-Ro, leading his comrades into battle against a returned Skeletor.
 The show was ultimately not picked up, although its premise has been embraced by fans as official canon and influenced the bios for the characters in the Masters of the Universe Classics toy line.